rafadc/talk_indexes/slide-deck.md

 ---

-# A LIKE %something query cannot use the index
+# A "LIKE %something" query cannot use the index

 ```sql
 EXPLAIN SELECT * FROM people_single_index WHERE name LIKE "%John";